 Conversely, when the experience consistently reinforces the brand promise, customers are more likely to grow closer to the brand and use it more in the future.
-We know from our Global CX Voices study that closing the gap between promise and delivery is a top priority for organisations globally (47% agree).
+We know from our Global CX Voices study that closing the gap between promise and delivery is a top priority for organizations globally (47% agree).
 When building sustainable initiatives and communicating them, brands should consider how they will deliver on their promises and, importantly, avoid accusations of greenwashing.

-3. GROUNDING ESG IN EXPERIENCE When it comes to ESG engagements it is crucial for organisations to demonstrate, via the experience, that the promises made are grounded in reality.
-Commitments, therefore, need to be tangible and related to an organisation's offer (and possibly USP) as this puts organisations in a better place to be able to deliver and demonstrate them via the Customer Experience.
-Concrete engagements, in line with a brand's core offering, that can be demonstrated via the experience, are more likely to be impactful than broader, more remote and disconnected (and common place) engagements.
+3. GROUNDING ESG IN EXPERIENCE

+When it comes to ESG engagements, it is crucial for organizations to demonstrate, via the experience, that the promises made are grounded in reality.
+Commitments, therefore, need to be tangible and related to an organization's offer (and possibly USP) as this puts organizations in a better place to deliver and demonstrate them.
+Concrete engagements, in line with a brand's core offering, that can be demonstrated via the experience, are more likely to be impactful than broader, disconnected and commonplace engagements.

 IPSOS VIEWS I EMBEDDING ESG IN EXPERIENCE EMBEDDING ESG IN EXPERIENCE | IPSOS VIEWS 9 A recent analysis in the tech sector compared the impact of various types of sustainability related commitments on customers' likelihood to recommend the brand.
-Our analysis found that engagements that were aligned to the purpose (core offering) of the brand were more than twice as likely to impact customers' attitudes and behaviour than generic claims relating to environmental issues.
+Our analysis found that engagements that were aligned to the purpose

+(core offering) of the brand were more than twice as likely to impact customers' attitudes and behavior than generic claims relating to environmental issues.

 Figure 4 Examples of tangible commitments that can be demonstrated via the Customer Experience

 TELCO

-- · Democratising access to digital

-- Educational programmes about new technologies

-- Guidance on use of social media for young people
+- · Democratising access to digital - Educational programmes about new technologies - Guidance on use of social media for young people

 DIRECT TO CONSUMER

 - Green deliveries

 - Recyclable products

 - Low waste packaging

 BANKING

 - · Accounts for the unbanked

 - · Responsible lending

 - Financial education

-DESIGNING THE EXPERIENCE OF THE FUTURE The volatile world in which we live clearly impacts our expectations, needs and opinions.
-Health, societal, environmental and economic factors all impact what customers expect of the brands they have a relationship with; of the experience that they will receive.
-Leveraging CX Service Design principles and solutions such as CX Journey Mapping to redesign or improve the experience that customers have, to meet or even exceed their expectations is more important than ever.9 More specifically, to derive more value from ESG, as well as to improve ESG practices as a good in-and-of themselves, organisations need to re-think their customer journeys to identify where opportunities lie to embed the appropriate practices, and be able to demonstrate commitments to customers and employees and foster stronger and mutually profitable relationships.
+DESIGNING THE EXPERIENCE OF THE FUTURE

+The volatile world in which we live clearly impacts our expectations, needs and opinions.
+Health, societal, environmental and economic factors all impact what customers expect of brands and the experience that they will receive.
+Leveraging CX Service Design principles and solutions such as CX Journey Mapping to redesign or improve the experience that customers have, to meet or even exceed their expectations is more important than ever.9

+To derive more value from ESG, as well as to improve ESG practices as a good in-and-of themselves, organizations need to re-think their customer journeys.
+It's critical to identify where opportunities lie, embed the appropriate practices, and demonstrate commitments to customers and employees - all to foster stronger and mutually profitable relationships.

 Leveraging CX Service Design principles and solutions such as CX Journey Mapping to redesign or improve the experience that customers have, to meet or even exceed their expectations is more important than ever.

+KEY TAKEAWAYS

-KEY TAKEAWAYS ESG engagements need to be tangible and relevant to your offer and your customers.
-The ability to demonstrate engagements via the experience is key to fostering stronger relationships.
+ESG engagements need to be tangible and relevant to your offer and your customers.
+The ability to demonstrate engagements via the experience is key to fostering strong relationships.

 Quantifying the Return on CX Investment for ESG (ROCXI: ESG) is a powerful way to measure the success of ESG initiatives and build a business case for further investment.

-CX Service Design principles and solutions such as CX Journey Mapping are required to truly embed sustainability in the Customer Experience; to create value, drive stronger relationships and drive desired customer behaviour outcomes: increased retention, share of spend, advocacy and operational efficiency - whilst doing the right thing by people and our planet to drive a more prosperous future for us all.
-Ipsos' CX Maturity Assessment can help organisations measure their level of CX maturity, including when it comes to embedding ESG in experience, to benchmark against best-in-class and create action plans for improvement.
+CX Service Design principles and solutions such as CX Journey Mapping are required to truly embed sustainability in the Customer Experience, creating value, driving stronger relationships and increasing desired customer behavior outcomes: increased retention, share of spend, advocacy and operational efficiency - all while doing the right thing.

+Ipsos' CX Maturity Assessment can help organizations measure their level of CX maturity, including when it comes to embedding ESG in experience, benchmark against best-in-class and create action plans for improvement.

 Figure 5 People, Planet, Prosperity